markjprice/cs14net10/docs/ch01-solution-evolution.md

 # XML Solution Files `.slnx`

-A replacement syntax is currently in preview, uses XML, and has the `.slnx` file extension.
+A modern replacement syntax is currently in preview, uses XML, and has the `.slnx` file extension.
 The preceding file would look like the following markup:
 ```xml
 <Solution>
   <Project Path="AboutMyEnvironment/AboutMyEnvironment.csproj" />